blinkinput/blinkinput-ios/README.md

 1. Classification `MBProcessorGroups` are run on the defined locations to extract data. `MBProcessorGroup` is used to define the location of interest on the detected document and `MBProcessors` that will extract data from that location.
 You can find more about `MBProcessorGroup` in the [next section](#processorGroup).

 2. `MBTemplatingClassifier` is run with the data extracted by the classification processor groups to decide whether the currently scanned document belongs to the current class or not.
-Its [classify](http://blinkinput.github.io/blinkinput-ios/Protocols/MBTemplatingClassifier.html) method  simply returns `true` or `false`.
-If the classifier returns `false`, recognition is moved to the next class in the chain, if it exists.
+Its [classify](http://blinkinput.github.io/blinkinput-ios/Protocols/MBTemplatingClassifier.html) method  simply returns `YES/true` or `NO/false`.
+If the classifier returns `NO/false`, recognition is moved to the next class in the chain, if it exists.
 You can find more about `MBTemplatingClassifier` in [this](#implementingTemplatingClassifier) section.

 3. If the `MBTemplatingClassifier` has decided that currently scanned document belongs to the current class, non-classification `MBProcessorGroups` are run to extract other fields of interest.